zry656565/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-ios/en.md

-#Integrate Facebook SDK for Cocos2d-JS on iOS
+#Integrate Facebook SDK Alpha for Cocos2d-JS on iOS

-This document will walk you through the integration of Facebook SDK for Cocos2d-JS.
+This document will walk you through the integration of Facebook SDK Alpha for Cocos2d-JS.

-**Notice**: Facebook SDK for Cocos2d-JS can only work with Cocos2d-JS v3.0 RC2 and later versions.
+**Notice**: Facebook SDK Alpha for Cocos2d-JS can only work with Cocos2d-JS v3.0 RC2 and later versions.

 ## Create your Facebook application

-Facebook SDK for Cocos2d-JS is based on the official Facebook iOS SDK on iOS, first of all, you need to refer to the [Facebook iOS Startup Guide](https://developers.facebook.com/docs/ios/getting-started/) to create a Facebook application.
+Facebook SDK Alpha for Cocos2d-JS is based on the official Facebook iOS SDK on iOS, first of all, you need to refer to the [Facebook iOS Startup Guide](https://developers.facebook.com/docs/ios/getting-started/) to create a Facebook application.

 ## Integrate Facebook iOS SDK into your project